axonivy-market/srf-weather-connector/srf-weather-connector-product/README.md

 The connector:

-* provides various weather data such as next seven day forecasts and more.
+* provides various weather data
-* supports you with an easy-to-copy demo implementation to reduce your integration effort.
+* visualize the weather data as seven day forecasts
-* enables low code citizen developers to enhance existing business processes with weather forecast features.
+* supports you with a demo implementation to reduce your integration effort.

 ## Demo